vitalyford/NetGameFlow/README.md

-# NetworkFlow
+# NetGameFlow

 An interactive network simulator that makes internet concepts easy to understand.
-Watch how data travels from your computer to websites through routers, DNS servers, and the internet backbone with step-by-step visualization.
+Watch how data travels from your computer to websites through routers, DNS servers, and the internet backbone with step-by-step visualization and security simulations.

+NetGameFlow makes networking and security concepts accessible through hands-on visualization.
+Whether you're a student learning about the internet, a professional exploring cybersecurity, or someone curious about how data travels when you click a link, this tool helps you see and understand the invisible infrastructure and security measures that power our connected world.

 ## Features